pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 secret/cluster-users created
 ```

-- We will now update the OAuth resource on our cluster and add the HTPasswd identity provider defintion to the cluster's identity provider list.
+- We will now update the OAuth resource on our cluster and add the HTPasswd identity provider definition to the cluster's identity provider list.
 Export the OpenShift cluster OAuth resource to a yaml file.
 ```
 oc get oauth cluster -o yaml > /tmp/oauth.yaml
 ```